nathants/posts/006_optimizing_a_bsv_data_processing_pipeline/readme.md

  }
 ```

-then let's ship it to the cluster and compile it.
+let's ship it to the cluster and compile it.

 ```bash
 >> aws-ec2-scp step1.c : s4-cluster --yes